 If each user must be guaranteed complete isolation and security of their projects, each user must install cryoSPARC independently within their own home directories.
 Projects can be kept private within user home directories as well, using UNIX permissions.
 Multiple single-user cryoSPARC master processes can be run on the same master node, and they can all submit jobs to the same cluster scheduler system.
 This method relies on the UNIX system for security and is more tedious to manage but provides stronger access restrictions.
 Each user will need to have their own cryoSPARC license ID in this case.

-We do not currently partner with any specific hardware vendors to sell machines with cryoSPARC pre-installed, but if you email email@example.com we can point you to a number of vendors we have worked with and who offer compatible turnkey systems.
+We do not currently partner with any specific hardware vendors to sell machines with cryoSPARC pre-installed, but if you email email@example.com we can point you to several vendors we have worked with and who offer compatible turnkey systems.

-We have provided details for example workstations which meet or exceed the minimum requirements specified above, including those we use internally for development and testing.
+We have provided details for example workstations that meet or exceed the minimum requirements specified above, including those we use internally for development and testing.

 The "medium" workstation example is a great starting point for processing cryo-EM data using cryoSPARC, whereas the "large" workstation example details an ideal hardware setup.